monitisexchange/WHMCS/Readme.md

 Additional settings relating to the Monitis addon configuration are provided within the addon itself.
 __Access Control__ - These checkboxes allow you to define which role groups you want to allow to access and use the project management system
 Once you're done configuring the access rights, click __Save__ to complete the process.

+Please, note that we have tested addon on WHMCS version 5.1.2 and higher.

 #### Getting Started
 To access the Monitis addon, simply navigate to Addons > Monitis Addon.